intellivoid/Socialvoid-Standard-Documentation/Errors/README.md

 # Errors

-Socialvoid has it's own unique set of error codes aside from the ones used by the standard of the RCP server. while your client should handle standard error codes of the RCP protcol; if you are building a Socialvoid client then it's important that your client can handle and represent these errors returned by the Socialvoid Server.
+Socialvoid has it's own unique set of error codes aside from the ones used by the standard of the RPC server. while your client should handle standard error codes of the RPC protcol; if you are building a Socialvoid client then it's important that your client can handle and represent these errors returned by the Socialvoid Server.